 22 green corridors (such as green walkways and other networks that connect areas)

-48 outdoor sports sites (including 15 playing pitches, 27 Multi-Use Games Areas, 33 outdoor gyms, four bowling greens and 12 BMX and skate facilities)
+47 outdoor sports sites

 34 allotment sites (with 1,336 plots)

-69 play areas (including toddler and junior play facilities).
+110 play areas (including toddler and junior play facilities).

 Following aerial surveys completed as part of the recent Black Country iTree project, it is estimated that Sandwell contains around 265,000 trees, covering 18.1% of the borough.
 This is higher than the UK average of 16%.
 It is estimated that 81% of these trees are in good or excellent condition.